This Is What It Feels Like to Have Cancer at 20 Years Old

 After nodding a bit while she reassured me that lymphoma is the cancer for which treatment is usually the most effective, I couldn’t help but feel I was being punished for something beyond my understanding.
 I suddenly couldn’t comprehend any kind of future, blurred as it was by the prospect of death.
 I was clueless as to how to announce the news to my friends and family.
 I found the idea of imposing my burden on others – especially my girlfriend – selfish.
 The thought of breaking up to spare her months of unnecessary pain even crossed my mind.

-The months that followed revolved around further nerve-wracking tests that would tell me more about which stage my cancer was at, including MRI, PET scans, fertility tests and surgery.
-While I managed to keep a brave face in front of my loved ones, I spent the nights terrified, fixated on the prospect of leaving the world now, like this, with such short notice.
+The weeks that followed revolved around further nerve-wracking tests that would tell me more about which stage my cancer was at, including MRI, PET scans, fertility tests and surgery.
+While I managed to keep a brave face in front of my loved ones, I spent the nights terrified, fixated on the prospect of leaving the world now, like this, at such short notice.

 Then I started chemotherapy.
 I couldn’t stand the idea of my hair falling out.
 I mean, who’s bald at 20?
+I feared the worst: looking like the 2015 John Travolta.
 I even contemplated having a wig made.
 I despised my own shallowness for having those thoughts, but I was scared that my girlfriend would no longer find me attractive.
 I worried that losing my hair was almost like losing my identity.

 One morning, I woke up covered in the hair I’d lost overnight, so borrowed a razor and shaved off the few remaining tufts.
-I got used to the look pretty quickly and dropped the hat I’d previously had glued to my head, thinking the baldness might attract pity from my peers.
-But I put things in perspective: what’s the loss of some hair compared to the loss of my life?
+I got used to the look pretty quickly and dropped the hat I’d previously had glued to my head, worried the baldness might attract pity from my peers.
+But I put things into perspective: what’s the loss of some hair compared to the loss of my life?
 To the few people I’d confirmed my diagnosis to, I was the victim of some cruel fate; to others, a bald guy.
-Maybe a gabber or a skinhead without the bovver boots.
-Either way, I accepted both definitions with a sort of contemptuous resignation.
+Maybe a gabber or a skinhead without the bovver boots, which isn’t so bad.
+I accepted both definitions with a sort of contemptuous resignation.

 Specialists know a lot about treatment, prognosis and chemotherapy.
 What they don’t know – or decide not to tell you – is how lonely you’ll feel, trapped in that hairless body of yours; how people look at you with clumsily disguised pity; how, in the end, you’re just alone with your fears.